-“Business in the Community” is a podcast brought to you by the Workforce Ethics and Lifelong Learning Center at Regis University's Anderson College of Business.
+“Business in the Community” is a series of podcasts brought to you by the Workforce, Ethics, and Lifelong Learning Center in the Anderson College of Business.
 Our goal is to bring to you programming that features the activities of business leaders and business educators working locally, nationally and around the world to improve our society.

 Episode #5 - Energy Africa